AP source: Joe Kelly, Dodgers agree to $25M, 3-year contract

-LAS VEGAS — A person familiar with the negotiations tells The Associated Press that reliever Joe Kelly has agreed to a $25 million, three-year contract with the Los Angeles Dodgers.
+LAS VEGAS — Reliever Joe Kelly agreed Thursday to a $25 million, three-year contract with the Los Angeles Dodgers, a person familiar with the negotiations told The Associated Press.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports